gr3432/selena/README.md

 # selena
-Testing web application with Selenium.
+Testing web application with Selenium using Page Object Model.

 ## Prerequisites
 1. Install python from https://www.python.org/.
 Code has been tested with python version 3.8 and 3.10.